 Dealing with blemishes is no picnic, but your breakouts don't have to control your life.
 If you think someone is staring at your blemishes, try holding your head high and flashing them a brilliant smile.

-To read more about the psychological effects of skin problems and what experts say about the topic, check out the links on the next page.
+To read more about the psychological effects of skin problems and what experts say about the topic, check out the links below.